KTH-Library/kontarion/README.md

 NB: This command may need to be amended on systems where these assumptions are not valid.
-If you get an initialization error that says “Unable to connect to service”, please check the above assumptions and modify the command to work for your system setup.
+If you get an initialization error that says “Unable to connect to service”, please check the above assumptions and modify the command to work for your setup.

 Having `git` and `make` available on your host system allows you to make changes, re-build the system or extend it and contribute these changes